 Methods of conservation of biodiversity

-It is the process of conserving all the living species, especially the wild and endangered species in their natural habitats and environment.
+In situ conservation is the on-site conservation of genetic resources in natural populations of plants or animal species such as forest genetic resources.
+It is the process of conserving all the living species, particularly the wild and endangered varieties in their natural habitats.
 In-situ conservation of Biodiversity includes biosphere reserves, national parks, wildlife sanctuaries.
-In India, there are 14 biosphere reserves, 90 national parks, and 448 wildlife sanctuaries which needs attention to retain them.
+In India, there are 14 biosphere reserves, 90 national parks, and 448 wildlife sanctuaries which needs some interventions for their survival and growth.

 It is the conservation of biological diversity situated away from the natural habitats.
 Ex-Situ conservation involves conservation of genetic resources through gene banks, forming Zoo and botanical gardens, collecting of Invitro plant tissues and culturing them, captive breeding of animals, artificial propagation of plants and animals introducing them to the wild.